venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 Keys become useful when a user wants to introduce ordering and ensure the messages that share the same key end up in the same partition.

+Batching messages enables a Kafka producer to increase its throughput.
+Reducing the number of network requests the producer makes in order to send data will improve the performance of the system.

+There are two parameters to configure on the Kafka producer that control message batching, and understanding these is key to optimising throughput.
+- batch.size - Upper bound batch size
+- linger.ms - The maximum time to wait to reach batch size

 ### Consumer Example

 https://www.conduktor.io/kafka/complete-kafka-consumer-with-java